LauriKauhanen/IIM50300-WWW-Server-Programming/README.md

 > JSON Web Token authentication for Laravel & Lumen

+> JWTs are saved to clientside by using ng-storage module.

 >  Why JWT?
   [**Cookies vs Tokens**](https://auth0.com/blog/2014/01/07/angularjs-authentication-with-cookies-vs-token/)

 **Laravel-Elixir** *version 3.4.3*

+Laravel-Elixir config file is ./gulpfile.js

 > Laravel Elixir provides a clean, fluent API for defining basic Gulp tasks for your Laravel application.